 Delete this subsection in its entirety and insert the following:

-The accepted quantity of TRAFFIC CONTROL AND MAINTENANCE will be paid for at the contract unit price of lump sum and shall include all labor, material and equipment necessary to provide measures to protect and maintain traffic 24 hours per day during the life of the Contract, including traffic control plan, temporary pavement, detours, the furnishing of such personnel, flaggers, traffic control supervisor including the furnishing of daily record of traffic control activities, barricades, signs, arrow boards, portable changeable message signs, temporary pavement markings and striping (paint and tape), barrier rails, non-climb fencing, flashers, bridges, plates, etc. as may be required to insure the safety of the traveling public in accordance with Sections 107, 624 and 625 and all other applicable sections of the USS, USD and these Special Provisions.
+The accepted quantity of TRAFFIC CONTROL AND MAINTENANCE will be paid for at the contract unit price of lump sum and shall include all labor, material and equipment necessary to provide measures to protect and maintain traffic 24 hours per day during the life of the Contract, including traffic control plan, temporary pavement, detours, the furnishing of such personnel, flaggers, crossing guards properly trained in traffic control for Suggested Routes to School, traffic control supervisor including the furnishing of daily record of traffic control activities, barricades, signs, arrow boards, portable changeable message signs, temporary pavement markings and striping (paint and tape), barrier rails, non-climb fencing, flashers, bridges, plates, etc. as may be required to insure the safety of the traveling public in accordance with Sections 107, 624 and 625 and all other applicable sections of the USS, USD and these Special Provisions.

 The value of the Traffic Control Supervisor’s site inspections in accordance with Subsection 624.03.74, “Traffic Control Supervisor” will be considered to be 15 percent of the Traffic Control and Maintenance pay item.
 Submittal of the daily record of traffic control activities will be evidence that the Traffic Control Supervisor has made the required inspections.
 Failure to submit the required daily record of traffic control activities will result in the proportional amount of this bid item not being paid as work not performed.